olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 published: true
 ---

-So, you've start to use Vue.js has your desired JavaScript framework for front-end development and you're enjoying it, but now wondering what else is it to know or how to boost your productivity.
+So, you've started to use Vue.js as your desired JavaScript framework for front-end development and you're enjoying it, but now wondering what else is it to know or how to boost your productivity.
-In this article we will take a look at some of the secret Vue techniques that can increase your productivity and boost your development flow while following best practices.
+In this article, we will take a look at some of the secret Vue techniques that can increase your productivity and boost your development flow while following best practices.

 1. **Smart Watchers**: <br>
    Watchers are used in Vue to bind changes in a prop to a handler, such that when the value of a prop changes the handler is triggered